 Sheriff's House Rehabilitation and Use Plan

-The plan is now available for public review.
-We encouraged you to submit comments through this website by clicking on the "Open for Comment" link on the left side of this page, select the document title, then click "Comment Now" button.
+We invite you to review and provide comments on the draft programmatic agreement by clicking on the "Open for Comment" link on the left side of this page, select the document title, then click the "Comment Now" button.
 You may also mail your written comments to Superintendent Ethan McKinley; First State National Historical Park; 211 Delaware Street; New Castle, DE 19720.
-The comment period ends March 31, 2017.
+The comment period ends March 22, 2018.

 As vital contributors to the planning process, we hope you take the opportunity to provide feedback, and if possible, join us at the public meeting.
 Thank you.